Aubignan

 Aubignan (/fr/; Provençal: Aubinhan) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region in southeastern France.
 Close to Beaumes-de-Venise and the famous Côtes du Rhône vineyards, Aubignan is, itself, locally famous for the production of wine, and of young vines and vine grafts.

 Geography

 The village is located to the North of Carpentras, and is part of the Comtat Venaissin.
 It is built on a hill.

 Twin towns

 The commune is twinned with Cheseaux-sur-Lausanne, Switzerland, and Barrow-and-Littleton, United Kingdom.

-Population

-In 2017, there were 5,661 inhabitants, an increase of 7,95 % compared to 2012.

 Public transport

 The village is served by two bus lines, run by Trans'Cove: line A and line J. The three most important railway stations are Avignon, Orange and Carpentras.